idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 # Challenges

 Ontology development:
 : Time-consuming task that requires skills in knowledge management and conceptual modeling.
 Additionally, ontology developers should maintain a tight coordination with domain owners and ontology users.
 Following a standard methodology like LOT provides guidance in the process but still, the development of the ontology requires manual work.
 Tools that can produce or bootstrap ontologies from existing YANG data models in a semi-automatic, or even automatic, are desirable.
 In this sense, the future release of the YANG language could be extended to facilitate this task at design time.
-YANG data models could include explicit semantics in the data models, in the same way that JSON-LD {{jsonld}} or CSVW {{csvw}} include metadata indicating which concepts from concepts are referenced by the data.
+YANG data models could include explicit semantics in the data models, in the same way that JSON-LD {{JSON-LD}} or CSVW {{CSVW}} include metadata indicating which concepts from concepts are referenced by the data.
 In the current version of YANG, this could be achieved at runtime using the YANG Metadata extension {{?RFC7952}}.
 With this extension, YANG data models could include additional metadata to indicate the ontology concept a YANG data node is referring to, though this approach only works at runtime, and additionally, it would require augmenting existing YANG data models.

 Pipeline performance:
 : To integrate the raw data from the original source into the knowledge graph entails several steps as described before.
 This steps add an extra latency before having the data stored in the knowledge graph for consumption.
 This latency can be an important limitation for real-time analytics use cases.